Should You Collect Sales Tax without Nexus?

-Get the facts
+Get the Facts

 You must calculate, collect, and remit sales tax in every jurisdiction where you have nexus.
-At this point, you may have physical nexus or economic nexus.
+At this point, you may have a physical nexus or economic nexus.
 When you reach the threshold for economic nexus, you must register to collect sales taxes.
 You may be responsible for collecting those taxes the day after you establish economic nexus, or not till the following year.
 It depends on the state.

 Unfortunately, sales tax law is always changing, so even what you know to be true today could be different tomorrow.
 Because of this, many companies turn to automatic sales tax software and outsourcing options.